M.C.E. van Schoor

-Marthinus Cornelius Ellnarius "Tienie" van Schoor (1920 - 2009) was a well-known historian and author of numerous books on the history of the Afrikaner and the Second War of Independence.
-He saw it as his life's work to thoroughly research and document the history of the ABO, and was particularly interested in the Free State Tripartite, pres.
+Marthinus Cornelius Ellnarius "Tienie" van Schoor (1920 - 2009) was a historian and author of numerous books on the history of the Afrikaner and the Second War of Independence.
+He saw it as his life's work to thoroughly research and document the Free State Tripartite, pres.
 Martinus Theunis Steyn, gen. Christiaan de Wet and the Rev. J. D. Kestell.

 Biography

 Tienie van Schoor was born on 24 November 1920 in Bloemfontein.
 He matriculated at Hoërskool Jan van Riebeeck in Cape Town.
 He then obtained his master's degree in history with distinction from the University of the Free State, and his doctorate from Potchefstroom University for C.H.O..

 From 1949 he was a history teacher at Hoërskool Sentraal in Bloemfontein for ten years.
 In 1959 he became a history lecturer at the University of the Free State.
 He was the head of the department from 1977 to 1985.

 Van Schoor was a member of the National Women's Monument Commission from 1963 and was also its chairman for 16 years.

 Van Schoor died in his sleep in Kleinmond on 25 July 2009 at the age of 88.
 He is survived by his wife Betha, six children and eleven grandchildren.